Does a home equity loan require an appraisal?

 Do all home equity loans require an appraisal?

 That said, there are several different types of home appraisals.
 Some are cheaper, faster, and easier to obtain than others.
 It’s up to your lender and in certain circumstances federal law which one is required.
-So, if you familiarize yourself with these different appraisal types, you could get ahead of the game.

 The AVM: the fastest, easiest appraisal for home equity loans

 Automated valuation model—or AVM—is a mathematical modeling technique that contrasts local property values and sales data to uncover a property’s expected market price.
 The estimates you see on popular real estate sites are examples of AVM assessments.
 Discover Home Loans uses an AVM when calculating an appraisal for home equity loans.

 An AVM pulls historical MLS data to uncover recent and historical average and median home sales data, as well as broader neighborhood information culled from income trends, nearby points of interest, and the ratio of owner-occupied versus investor-owned properties.